pvnotpv/wabot/README.md

 - You can host the bot for free on Railway, 500 hours per month free.

 ## SETUP
+- Clone the repo -> yarn --add to install dependencies.
 - Edit the .env file.
 - Just watch a simple video on youtube to setup mongodb and change the db url.
-- There are tons of guides on google on setting up Snoowrap for reddit.
+- There are tons of guides on google to setup Snoowrap for reddit.
-- npm run start
 - Visit localhost:8080/qrcode, scan the qr and you're pretty good to go.

 ## APIS USED